andyl/rfx/README.md

 - [ ] multi_alias

-Rfx Operations are designed to be embedded into editors, tools and end-user
+Rfx Operations are intended to be embedded into editors, tools and end-user
 applications:

 - Examples and Tests
-- Scripts and Livebook Notebooks
+- Elixir Scripts and LiveNotebooks
 - Mix tasks
 - Cli (rx)
 - Generators (eg phx.gen, phx.gen.auth)